I Played Chess with GZA of the Wu-Tang Clan

 I drove to the airport and stood at the bottom of the baggage-claim escalator with my homemade “GZA” sign.
 Eventually, GZA and his manager Kay, who I later found out was Raekwon’s brother, came down and found me.

 GZA is 48, but he’s aged well.
-He still gets recognized in the airport, and he would acknowledge everyone who shouted “Wu-Tang!”
+He still gets recognised in the airport, and he would acknowledge everyone who shouted “Wu-Tang!”
 His voice was rough but comfortable.
 He seemed always on the verge of a grin.
-His outfit was normal from afar—sneakers, jeans, a jacket—but up close, I noticed he was all Gucci’d out.
+His outfit was normal from afar – sneakers, jeans, a jacket – but up close, I noticed he was all Gucci’d out.
 I also noticed his backpack had a luxurious grey checkerboard design.

 The rap star and his manager piled into the back of my mom’s Prius, and we took off toward Cleveland.
 When we got to the hotel, GZA ordered a drink, I set up the board, and we both sat down.
 Two friends of mine came to watch.
 GZA’s manager stood with his arms crossed.